Gun Storage Laws in California

 Getting Legal Help

 If you're charged with criminal storage of a firearm, you should talk to a California criminal defense attorney as soon as possible.
-An experienced attorney can explain how the law applies to your situation, tell you how your case is likely to fare in court, help protect your rights, and obtain the best possible outcome in your case.
+An experienced attorney can explain how the law applies to your situation, tell you how your case is likely to play out in court, protect your rights, and help you get the best possible outcome in your case.

 DEFEND YOUR RIGHTS